microsoft/health-architectures/FHIR/FHIRExportwithAnonymization/README.md

 1. Timer triggers Logic App - 1:00 AM UTC is the default
 2. Logic App calls FHIR service with GET $export
-3. The FHIR service pushs bulk export to preset storage location
+3. The FHIR service pushes bulk export to preset storage location
 4. Logic App runs an Until loop waiting for $export operation to complete
 5. Logic App sends the $export storage location information to Azure Data Factory
 6. Azure Data Factory calls Azure Batch with the storage location information
 7. Azure Batch performs the deidentification with the FHIR Tools for Anonymization
 8. Azure Batch and Azure Data Factory put the deidentified data in a new output location (Azure Data Lake Gen 2)

-The Big Data tools shown in the architecture are a representatoin of what you can use.
+The Big Data tools shown in the architecture are a representation of what you can use.
 They are not included in the template and therefore will not be deployed.

 The Azure Logic App loops on a 5 minute time checking for the Bulk Export to finish.
 If the export is not complete the Logic App will wait 5 minutes then check again.
 The frequency is adjustable inside the Azure Logic App.

-Note: The template does not goes as far as applying networking rules.
+Note: The template does not go as far as applying networking rules.
 You may revise the template to include the rules for your environment, or manually adjust them after deployment.

 ## Prerequisites